 The indoor mask requirement for vaccinated people was lifted on Wednesday, February 16 statewide and the East Bay.
 The original statewide indoor mask requirement was in place for 2 months, from December 15 to February 15, 2022 to reduce the impact of the current winter surge.
-Only Santa Clara County will continue to follow the Bay Area criterial set in October 2021.
-Los Angeles County will also follow similar criterial of having consistently lower case rates before lifting indoor mask mandates.
+Only Santa Clara County will continue to follow the Bay Area criteria set in October 2021.